LoganSutton13/BlueberryBooks/SETUP.md

 ```

 #### Database Setup (Local)
-For local development, you can use a local PostgreSQL database or SQLite (modify `database.py` for SQLite).
+The app uses **SQLite by default** for local development (no setup required!).
+The database file will be automatically created at `backend/blueberrybooks.db` when you first run the app.

+To use PostgreSQL locally instead:

 1. Create a `.env` file in the `backend` directory:
 ```